 Thinking about opportunities for people to get to know one another, we turn to communication.
-It’s purpose here is making sure we are all accessible to one-another.
+Its purpose here is to make sure we are all accessible to one-another.
 So, here’s another responsibility for you.
 You must take the lead in making efforts to communicate well.

 Personally, you need to engage with your team frequently.
 Those who work in the same building as you will see you often.
 So, you need to use technology to engage just as much with those who are on the other side of the planet.
 It is all too easy to create a two-tier structure

 This is the cardinal sin of remote teams.
-One of the most valuable ways to boost frequent virtual comunication is in-person visits.
+One of the most valuable ways to boost frequent virtual communication is in-person visits.
 If your budget allows, you should aim to:

 So, establish a regular communication cycle.
 And make it frequent – but not intrusive.